ricardoquesada/unijoysticle2/docs/user_guide.md

 5. If it fails press "Reboot + Toggle-Mode" buttons at the same time.
    This will reboot the Unijoysticle while also deleting the stored Bluetooth keys.

 6. Put the gamepad in Bluetooth discovery mode (grab the manual of your gamepad).
+Try again.

+7. If it fails, trying connecting the gamepad to a Linux (MacOs or Windows might be the same) machine first.
+   If the gamepad cannot connect to Linux, then most probably it is a gamepad issue.
+Cannot help here.

-Go to step 2.
+8. Repeat.
+Go to Step 2.

 If it keeps failing, file a bug (see below).